Budapest for Digital Nomads

 Fabrik: A trendy and compact and cafe offering a free workshop room and serving up some of the best pastries, juices and coffees in the city.

-Flow Speciality Coffee Bar & Bistro: If good coffee is a must for you, then so is this spot.
+Flow Specialty Coffee Bar & Bistro: If good coffee is a must for you, then so is this spot.
 The hot drinks are to die for, and there is a varied vegan menu of mouth-watering dishes to choose from to keep you fuelled up throughout the day.

 Madal Cafe: A zen space with an appealing spiritual vibe and some impressive coffee art.